garden-io/garden/docs/reference/module-types/pulumi.md

 If one or more varfiles is not found, no error is thrown (that varfile path is simply ignored).

-Note: There is no need to nest the variables under a `config` field as is done in a pulumi config.
-Simply specify all the config variables at the top level.
+Note: The old varfile schema nests all variables under the 'config' key automatically.
+If you need to set variables at the root level of the varfile that don't belong to the 'config' key, set `useNewPulumiVarfileSchema` to true.

 | Type               | Default | Required |
 | ------------------ | ------- | -------- |